 Member Ketchum reviews the additional portion of the driveway that is utilized as a turn around.
 It was a requirement from a prior application.

-Due to scheduling the site visit will be earlier than the Carvalho site visit.
+Due to scheduling, the site visit will be earlier than the Carvalho site visit.

 A Zoning Board of Appeals site visit is scheduled for September 23, 2017 at 8:00 a.m.